yamanoku/vuefes-japan-online-2022/pages/en.md

 It also uses the [testing-library extension that does keyboard testing](https://github.com/Grunet/keyboard-testing-library) to check if it works correctly.

-You can also use `userEvent` to move tabs and click, but this is simpler and easier to understand.
+You can also tab and click in `userEvent`, but this is a more concise and understandable form.

 If you can use the correct markup and WAI-ARIA, you can write your test code in a way that respects the semantics.